octelium/cordium/README.md

 Cordium-owned source code is licensed under the [Apache License 2.0](LICENSE).

 Cordium is built on top of Octelium.
 Some Cordium components or complete deployments may include Octelium Cluster components, which are publicly licensed under AGPLv3.
 Octelium Labs, LLC owns the relevant copyrights for both projects.

-Commercial licensing is available for organizations that require alternative terms for combined Cordium and Octelium deployments.

 Copyright © Octelium Labs, LLC.
 All rights reserved.